hanzotruongdev/process_monitor/README.md

 # NtqTaskMgr
-A simply windows Task Manager.
-I code it for test performance algorithm
+A simple windows Task Manager which shows the information of process such as the usage of RAM, CPU, disk reading disk writing, etc of every single process.